waggle-sensor/waggle-node-hostname/README.md

 # Waggle Node Hostname Service

-An shutdown service that sets the Debian OS hostname to the system name (gathered from config, `/etc/waggle/config.ini`) combined with the unique Node ID found in the `/etc/waggle/node-id` file.
+A service that sets the Debian OS hostname to the system name (gathered from config, `/etc/waggle/config.ini`) combined with the unique Node ID found in the `/etc/waggle/node-id` file.